kyma-project/community/internal/proposals/migration-hooks/migration-hooks-proposal.md

 # JobManager (Migration Logic)

-This PoC is used to come up with a valid design for the new __Migration Logic__, needed to have a fully automated Kyma deploy possible.
+This PoC is used to come up with a valid design for the new __JobManager__, needed to have a fully automated Kyma deploy possible.
 It will be used to configure the cluster and the components during the deployment of Kyma.
 The term `Deployment`/`Deploy` is being used in the context of installing Kyma on an empty cluster or to upgrade Kyma from an older to a newer version.
-In the following the term `code-snippets` will be used for the Go-Code snippets which are in general the jobs triggered by the new hooks.

 To achieve a valid solution for the PoC we need to come up with a design for the following: